Ed Reardon's Week: Stage version

 Christopher Douglas and Andrew Nickolds have written a stage version, Ed Reardon: A Writer's Burden, which played at the Pleasance Courtyard during the 2011 Edinburgh Fringe Festival (An Evening with Ed Reardon.) and was directed by Adrian Lloyd-James.

 Episode list

 Series 1 was originally broadcast on BBC Radio 4 in January and February 2005.
 Series 2 ran from December 2005 until January 2006, Series 3 from 15 December 2006 to 19 January 2007 and Series 4 from November 2007 to December 2007.
 Series 5 began weekly transmission on Radio 4 on Monday 6 October 2008 at 11:30am.
 Each episode is available as streaming audio over the internet, through the BBC's Listen Again service, for 30 days after broadcast.

 Series 1 was repeated in August–September 2007 on BBC 7.
-Series 12 started airing on BBC Radio 4 in October 2017, and the latest (Series 14) began airing on Tuesday 08 June 2021 on Radio 4, repeated shortly after on Radio 4 Extra.
+Series 12 started airing on BBC Radio 4 in October 2017, and the latest (Series 16) began airing on Monday 30 June 2025.

+Episodes are available on BBC Sounds website.